Published on METEO 300: Fundamentals of Atmospheric Science (https://www.e-education.psu.edu/meteo300)

 The water vapor image from the GOES 13 satellite, above, indicates different air masses over the United States.
 As we know from Lesson 7, the water vapor image actually shows the top of a column of water vapor that strongly absorbs in the water vapor channel wavelengths, but it is not a bad assumption to think that there is a solid column of moister air underneath the water vapor layer that is emitting and is observed by the satellite.
 In a single snapshot, it is not possible to see what happens to the air parcels over time.
 But if we look at a loop, then we can see the air parcels moving and changing shape as they move.

-Visit this website to see a loop [4].
+Watch the loop in the animated image below to see.
 Pick any air parcel with more water vapor in the first frame and then watch it evolve over time.
 What does it do?
 Maybe it moves; it spins; it stretches; it shears; it grows.
 Maybe it does only a few of these things; maybe it does them all.

 We can break each air parcel’s complex behavior down into a few basic types of flows and then mathematically describe them.
 We will just describe these basic motions here and show how they lead to weather.